Syslog (xm_syslog)

 -

-Hexadecimal ASCII character codes can be used prefixed with
+Prefix hexadecimal ASCII character codes with

 This is equivalent to: